sehugg/nanoasm/README.md

 ## Configuration

-Verilog doesn't have a built-in assembler, but the [8bitworkshop](https://8bitworkshop.com/) IDE does.
-It can translate custom assembly language for Verilog CPUs.
+NANOASM can translate custom assembly language for Verilog CPUs.
 The CPU's language is defined in a a JSON configuration file.

 Our assembler's configuration format has a number of rules.